microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 Previous studies have demonstrated that microscopic dual-energy CT imaging (microDECT) using commercial lab-based microCT systems can achieve spectral separation of two or more materials with micrometer resolution [@doi:10.1111/jmi.12543; @doi:10.1111/jmi.13369].
 Notably, the contrasting properties of hydroxyapatite (the primary mineral in bone and teeth) and iodine (the high-Z component in μAngiofil) make them ideal for spectral X-ray imaging [@doi:10.1111/jmi.12543; @doi:10.1007/s13244-010-0057-0; @doi:10.1118/1.594374].

-We evaluated multiple energies (accelerating voltages from 40 to 110 kV) to choose the optimal combination for imaging of the murine mandible perfused with μAngiofil using a SkyScan 2214 (control software version 1.8, Bruker microCT N.V., Kontich, Belgium) (Fig. @fig:7).
+We evaluated multiple energies (accelerating voltages from 40 to 110 kV) to choose the optimal combination for imaging of the murine mandible perfused with μAngiofil using a SkyScan 2214 (Fig. @fig:7).
 The optimal dual-energy settings for the X-ray source were 50 kV/120 µA and 90 kV/100 µA, respectively (acceleration voltage/source current).
 Projection images were recorded over a sample rotation of 360°, acquiring one projection every 0.1°, with 7 projections averaged for noise reduction.
 Each projection image with a size of 4032 x 2688 pixels had an exposure time of 6000 ms (on average).